xvitaly/srcrepair/docs/help/source/modules.rst

 This module cannot be invoked directly by user.
 It used by different cleanup methods from :ref:`trobleshooting and cleanup <cleanup-wizard>` tab and by :ref:`extended cleanup module <modules-stmcln>`.

-Main window consists of table with candidates for deletion, control buttons and progress bar.
+Main window consists of table with candidates for deletion, control buttons and a progress bar.

-Depending on cleanup type, files can be marked for deletion automatically or don't.
+Depending on cleanup type, files can be marked for deletion automatically or not.

 Press **Execute cleanup button** to start cleanup sequence.
 All marked by checkbox files will be removed.